sleepydragoon/ENC4265/reflective_blogs.md

    - For example, I asked the bot "Will I be billed after delivery?" and the bot responded by saying I could reschedule my delivery.
 - If your issue or question is unique/complicated, you may need to contact a real customer service representative for a helpful answer.

+*This reflective blog is free of synthetic text.*
 # Reflective Blog 4
 TBD